Oak Ridge Restoration

 Welcome to our ongoing project to restore this antebellum plantation home in Pittsylvania County, Virginia

-Oak Ridge was built in 1836 by George and Justinia Adams.
-The interior woodwork was manufactured by Thomas Day, of Milton North Carolina.
+Oak Ridge was built between 1836 and 1840 by George and Justinia Adams.
+The architectural embelishments were likely manufactured by Thomas Day, of Milton North Carolina.
 Thos.
 Day was one of the leading cabinet makers in the area and his furniture is highly prized today.
 My wife and I bought Oak Ridge in 2006 and have slowly been restoring it, and we thought it would be interesting to others to follow our misadventures in this project.
-Sadly, Elaine passed away in June, 2011, and I am trying to carry on with the help and support of some wonderful people.
+Elaine passed away in June, 2011, and I am trying to carry on with the help and support of some wonderful people.

 History of Oak Ridge

 If you would like to learn about the history of this magnificent antebellum tobacco plantation in Southside Virginia, you might enjoy reading this site.

 By the time Elaine and I purchased Oak Ridge, much had changed.
 The previous owner had tragically died in an automobile accident some 20 years before, and the house had not been well maintained for some time.
 Some of the peeling paint on the roof and columns can be seen in this photograph, taken from a distance, but it looked much worse up close.
 Oak Ridge, like the subject in a Gilbert and Sullivan song, looked best "in the dark with the light behind her."